willghatch/emacs-composiphrase-demo/README.md

 Well there you go.
 You're welcome or I'm sorry, depending on how you feel about my visual aesthetic choices.

+## Related

+Some other systems that might be of interest:

+- [evil-mode](https://github.com/emacs-evil/evil) Very good Vim emulation in Emacs.
+I tell people regularly that it is a better Vim than Vim.
+- [rigpa](https://github.com/countvajhula/rigpa) Modal editing, but more modal!
+It is also compositional in the sense that it abstracts over similar operations, putting them on the same keys.
+But the noun is typically implicit in the current mode.
+Instead of one “normal” mode for commands, you have a tower of modes for different kinds of objects, and you move between the towers.
+So compared to Composiphrase, with Rigpa you have shorter bindings but more state management.
+Shoutout to Sid, Rigpa's author.
+Rigpa and [symex.el](https://github.com/drym-org/symex.el) were influential in my thinking about Composiphrase.
+(Also, the term “symex” is a better replacement for the terms “s-expression” or “sexp” as shorthand for “symbolic expression”.)

 ## The end

 This is basically as narrow of a demo as seemed good to present a competitor to vim.